MDuffySWF/Mock-IGMB/README.md

 - run `npx create-react-app gmdb-frontend` to generate a new project
 - In your command line, navigate to the generated project
 - to install Cypress, run `npm install cypress --save-dev`
-- install and setup React Testing Library
+- install and setup React Testing Library [following this link](https://testing-library.com/docs/react-testing-library/intro/)
 - to test your app, run `npm run test`
 - to run your app, run `npm run start`
 - - The server will be available at `http://localhost:3000`